alanvardy/tod/README.md

 ## Tod

 A tiny todoist CLI program.
 Takes simple input and dumps it in your inbox or another project.
+Tasks sent to the inbox can take advantage of natural language processing to assign due dates, tags etc.

 Will ask for your Todoist API token on first run, and store the token in json format in `~/.tod.cfg`.
 You can obtain your token from [Todoist Preferences](https://todoist.com/prefs/integrations).